material-motion/material-motion/specifications/directors.md

 `v1` **Providing targets**: Provide targets to Directors.

-How a Director receives targets is up to the engineer.
+How targets are provided to a Director is up to the engineer.

 Common solutions include:

 - *Delegate pattern*.
 The Director requests targets via a delegate.
 - *Initialization*.
 Targets are provided to the Director's initializer.